 Rabies is a highly contagious, potentially deadly yet preventable disease that can affect cats.
 This illness attacks the central nervous system of mammals.
 The disease spreads through bites from infected animals and travels from the site of the bite along the nerves until it reaches the spinal cord, and works its way from there to the brain.
-Your cat will begin to show symptoms once th e virus has reach their brain and will liekly die within 7 days.
+Your cat will begin to show symptoms once the virus has reached their brain and will likely die within 7 days.

 How is rabies transmitted between cats and other animals?

 In the U.S. wildlife, such as raccoons, bats, foxes, and skunks are the ones most responsible for spreading rabies but any animal can contract and carry this virus. most cases of rabies are seen in areas that have a high number of feral cats and dogs.

 Rabies is transmitted through the saliva of an infected animal and while it most commonly occurs during animal bites, it can be spread through any contact with infected saliva.
 Rabies can also spread if the saliva of an infected animal comes in contact with an open wound or mucous membranes, such as the gums.
 The more contact your cat has with wild animals, the higher the risk of becoming infected.

 Unfortunately, rabies is not only able to affect animals, it can also be spread to the human members of your family.
 People can get rabies when the saliva of an infected animal such as your cat comes into contact with broken skin or mucus membrane.
 It is possible to get infected with rabies by being scratched but it is very rare and unlikely.
 If you have potentially come into contact with an infected animal then you should speak with your doctor to receive the rabies vaccine to help prevent the spread of the virus through your body.